ryanatkn/gro/src/lib/docs/gro_plugin_sveltekit_frontend.md

 in `static/` during `vite build`, so they're included in the SvelteKit build output.

+This can be customized with `well_known_src_json`.
+Setting it to `false` disables the feature, and `true` uses the default mapping function, which is the same default matching behavior that includes modules for `exports` in `package.json`.
+You can also provide a custom mapping function.

 The `.well-known/src.json` file contains more details about the `package.json`'s `exports`, like exported identifier names and types.
 It maps each export to a source file in `.well-known/src/`.